Hairein/GameOff2018_MKS_Entry/README.md

 Development MAYBES and TODOs
 =============================
 Client:
-- Redo breeder and drone units
+- (In Progress) Redo breeder and drone units
 - Make breeder and drone animation for idle, walk, actions
 - SFX for activities
 - Redo maps terrain and placements, enhance visually